bimdata/javascript-api-client/docs/ProjectApi.md

 <a name="deleteDocument"></a>
 # **deleteDocument**
-> WrappedClass deleteDocument(cloudPk, id, projectPk, )
+> Document deleteDocument(projectPk, id, cloudPk, )